View Shirley Wilson's Obituary on deseretnews.com and share memories

 Shirley is survived by his 7 children, 32 grandchildren and his 65 great-grandchildren.

-The children are: David (Colleen); Dennis (Michelle); Diane (Dan) Steele: Lisa (Terry Montague): Fran (James) Whitchurch, Douglas (Jill): and Kent.
+The children are: David (Colleen); Dennis (Michelle); Diana (Dan) Steele: Lisa (Terry) Montague: Fran (James) Whitchurch, Douglas (Jill): and Kent.

 A viewing will be held Saturday November 2nd from 9am until 10:30am at the LDS Chapel at 681 East 500 North, Payson.
 Funeral service will be at 11am.
 Interment will be in the Payson City Cemetery.